 We've been working with the NHS and other public service organisations, members of the public and advocacy groups to develop a shared vision for NHS complaint handling.
-We've called this the Complaint Standards Framework.
+We've called this the Complaint Standards.

-Our public consultation on the Framework has now closed.
+Our public consultation on the Standards has now closed.
 Thank you to everyone who gave us their feedback.

-We had over 400 responses which we are now reviewing as we work with our partners to amend and refine the Framework.
+We had over 400 responses which we are now reviewing as we work with our partners to amend and refine the Standards.

-We hope to publish the final version of the Framework (along with next steps for how it will be embedded) in early 2021.
+We hope to publish the final version of the Standards (along with next steps for how it will be embedded) in early 2021.

-The Framework sets out a single set of standards for staff to follow and provides standards for leaders to help them capture and act on the learning from complaints.
+The Complaint Standards set out a single set of standards for staff to follow when handling complaints.
+They also provide standards for leaders to help them capture and act on the learning from complaints.

 - All NHS staff, including all clinical and non-clinical staff and senior leaders, to: